 The Englishman opened the scoring in the Reds 3-1 win at Sunderland before assisting his Uruguayan team-mate for both his strikes

-Brendan Rodgers has hailed Luis Suarez and Daniel Sturridge’s blossoming partnership following Liverpool’s 3-1 win at Sunderland.
+Brendan Rodgers has suggested Luis Suarez and Daniel Sturridge are the best strike partners in the Premier League following Liverpool’s 3-1 win at Sunderland.

 Sturridge had earlier opened the scoring for the Merseyside club and Rodgers believes the pair’s performance proves they are among the best in the English top flight.